weigert/SimpleTectonics/README.md

 The question is: what happens when they collide?
 Can centroids have a height value which means they have stronger influence?

+/*
+    Plates track their Centroids

+    //Plate Movement
+    Based on a heat map, we can compute centroid convection Convection is proportional to the gradient obvisously.
+    The heat map is initialized with noise.
+    The centroid convections are used to compute the force and torque of the plate we can compute the plate center, direction and rotation we can then move the centroids

+    //Centroid Height
+    Centroids have a thickness and a density.
+    Age of a segment dictates its thickness, which grows at a certain rate, while the heat dictates an equilibrium density which is the density the plate grows at.
+    The centroid thereby stores a certain amount of mass over its area.

+    Additionally, the centroid's 3D position is determined by its density and volume.
+    It is basically floating, and there is a certain amount above and below the surface.
+    Density is initially 0.5, so that it floats half above.

+    //Plate Collision
+    When plates collide, the less dense plate is pushed below and the more dense plate is pushed above.
+    This creates sediment and heat.
+How much sediment and how much heat?
+Basically we take the combined height and density, compute the overshoot on the top and bottom to compute sedimentation and heating rate.

+    When plates separate, new plate is created which has the density given by the heat below.
+    That is all.

+    //Heat Generation
+    Heat can initially be seeded with random noise and we can see how plates move.
+    Later heat can be generated randomly or can be affected by the centroid growth.
+    When centroids collide, they generate heat by destruction of mass.

+    The area of the less dense plate is destroyed proportionally to its submerged density

+    //Sediment Transport and Heat Generation
+    Computing where and how plates move relative to each other, we can compute where to generate heat.

+    NOTE:
+    As a plate with a high density, i.e. sitting at a ratio other than 1:1 in the ground, then as the thickness decreases due to collision, the plate will sink further down faster.
+    The thickness of the plate needs to decrease as it subduces.

+*/